BPK-Benz/Scrubtyphus_BacteriaInfection/README.md

 - Model prediction
 - Bacterial infection assessment

-## 4. Comprehensive graph and table publication is presented in a graph publication folder
+## 4. Comprehensive graph and table publication
+main figure & table and supplementary figures are presented in a graph publication folder